spmcg0/Team-Wildcat/README.md

                Function checkCredentials: checks to see if all the fields have been filled.
                Function add: adds a new user by taking the information from the register form and sending it to user.js.

--profile_page.js: Function genTweets: creats a tweet with the info from the profile page form.
+- profile_page.js: Function genTweets: creats a tweet with the info from the profile page form.

--profile_page.ejs: New form added to allow the posting of tweets.
+- profile_page.ejs: New form added to allow the posting of tweets.

 Project Assignment 04 Additions

+- added socket.io in node_modules
+- added routing for any additions

 - Ajax -

+- profile_page.js: Function postPair: creates an XMLHTTPRequest (depending on the format, xml or json) and POSTs
+- javascripts/someFile.js - function: attemptTweet: takes the username and tweet and creates an XMLHttpRequest and tries to POST that data to our local /login/

+- Websockets -

+- javascripts/timeline_update.js: function updateTimeline: adds received tweets to the timeline (formatted for the table)